comp110-lytle/comp110/site/resources/practice/sp26/qz02_general_practice.md

     7.4. (b) `Wilson, Trimble, Veesaar, Evans, Bogavac`

-    7.5. (d) An error will occur when this code is run. (`range` and `while` loops are generally incompatible with dictionaries as unlike lists, they are not indexed by sequential integers beginning at 0.
-In this case a `while` loop that increments an indexing variable `x` produces invalid keys since our keys are of type `str`.)
+    7.5. (a) `0, 1` (`range` and `while` loops are generally incompatible with dictionaries as unlike lists, they are not indexed by sequential integers beginning at 0.
+In this case a `while` loop that increments an indexing variable `x` would produce invalid keys since our keys are of type `str`, but we don't use them as keys so no error occurs.)

 8. `my_dictionary: dict[str, float] = {}` or `my_dictionary: dict[str, float] = dict()`